Maxim-Mazurok/google-api-typings-generator/gapi.client.storagetransfer-v1/readme.md

 await gapi.client.storagetransfer.transferJobs.patch({ jobName: "jobName",  });

 /*
-Attempts to start a new TransferOperation for the current TransferJob.
-A TransferJob has a maximum of one active TransferOperation.
-If this method is called while a TransferOperation is active, an error will be returned.
+Starts a new operation for the specified transfer job.
+A `TransferJob` has a maximum of one active `TransferOperation`.
+If this method is called while a `TransferOperation` is active, an error is returned.
 */
 await gapi.client.storagetransfer.transferJobs.run({ jobName: "jobName",  });